 Identifier Requirement Comment VM THEA-MNT-001 RSU communication failures shall be responded to within one business day in accordance with the City of Tampa response time for signal controllers.
 D THEA-MNT-002 RSU communication shall be restored in accordance with the City of Tampa response time for signal controllers.
 D THEA-MNT-003 RSU hardware failures shall be addressed in accordance with the City of Tampa response time for signal controllers.
 Physically replace the RSU with a spare and diagnose the hardware failure offline.
 D THEA-MNT-004 RSU application issues shall be responded in accordance with the City of Tampa response time for signal controllers.
 Responding to an application issue may be to temporarily restart the application until the issue is diagnosed and fixed.
 D THEA-MNT-005 Planned RSU maintenance shall be schedule in accordance with the City of Tampa response time for signal controllers.
 D THEA-MNT-006 Planned RSU maintenance shall be performed during off peak hours of the Pilot's operation.
 Off peak hours as defined between 8:00 pm and 4 a.m.
 D THEA-MNT-007 OBU failures shall be logged at the time they are reported.
 D THEA-MNT-008 OBUs shall alert the participant, if possible, of a failure.
-D THEA-MNT-009 In order to diagnose OBU failures, an appointment to bring the vehicle into the support facility shall be made at the participant's convenience, but no more than seven business days out.
-D THEA-MNT-010 When a participant brings in their vehicle because of an OBU failure, the unit shall be exchanged in order to minimize the time the participant is in the facility or if feasible, the device is replace at the participant's choice of location.
+D THEA-MNT-009 In order to diagnose OBU failures, an appointment to bring the vehicle into the support facility shall be made at the participant's convenience.
+D THEA-MNT-010 When a participant brings in their vehicle because of an OBU failure, the unit shall be exchanged in order to minimize the time the participant is in the facility or if feasible, the device is replaced at the participant's choice of location.
 Every effort should be made to replace the OBU while the vehicle is in the shop.
 Offer the option to replace the OBU at another location (e.g., participants residence), if the participant is willing to do that.
 D THEA-MNT-011 When a PID issue is identified, the participant shall follow the instructions for attempting to address the issue before contacting support.
-This action has become a defacto standard for applications.
-By reinstalling the application, the PID may receive and updated version of the application.
-D THEA-MNT-012 Support staff shall be trained to troubleshoot and diagnose RSU, OBU, and PID issues.
+REMOVED: This requirement was deleted as the it was found smartphones have differing features such as some smartphones do not have the ability to calculate its heading.
+Smartphone GPS was found to be too inaccurate to utilize.
+D THEA-MNT-012 Support staff shall be trained to troubleshoot and diagnose RSU and OBU issues.
 D THEA-MNT-013 A set of support, diagnostic and troubleshooting procedures shall be developed to guide the support staff.
-D THEA-MNT-014 The CoT shall maintain the RSUs installed in signal cabinets.
 D